How to Use Bok Choy in Your Meals

 - 1 heaped teaspoon of sesame seeds.

-- 1 heaped tablespoon of extra virgin coconut oil.
+- 1 heaped tablespoon of good extra virgin coconut oil.

 - Start by chopping off the tougher base of the bok choy and slicing it in half lengthwise.
 This should make it easier to wash the leaves well under warm water.